pbakota/java-microservice-kafka/README.md

-# Demo project that implements miroservices using Spring Boot 3, Spring Cloud Gateway and Kafka
+# Demo project that implements miroservices using Spring Boot 3, Spring Cloud Gateway and Kafka with example of async controller implementation

 This project is a small demo that demonstrates the microservice architecture with Java Spring boot v3 and Kafka.
 The microservices communicate with events pushed to Kafka in a publish/subscribe manner.
 Each microservice is a separate entity, they do not have any direct connection between them, the microservices manage their own separate databases as well (NOTE: this demo uses the same PostgreSQL schema).
 Also, the demo implements a very basic API gateway using _spring.cloud.gateway_ (https://spring.io/projects/spring-cloud-gateway), to demonstrate how a unified API platform can be presented to the end users and which can be used for API authentication and rate limiting (not included in this demonstration).